-We also allow students to train around their current commitments, and some choose to train part time.
-This ultimately takes longer but means students can continue working whilst they train and still end up as a skilled, fully-qualified plumber.
+We also allow students to train around their current commitments, and some choose to train part-time.
+This ultimately takes longer but means students can continue working whilst they train and still end up as skilled, fully qualified plumbers.
 The flexibility of our courses allows people to complete the course at their own speed.

 Each student will need to build up a successful portfolio to demonstrate their competence at plumbing.
 If you have previous experience then this will inevitably be a quicker process, but complete beginners are welcome to Access Training too.
 We aim to get everyone to the same level, no matter how long it takes.